 • NULLA OSTA and PREFECT'S OFFICE in ITALY

 Just Get Married in Italy will assist you with this, it takes at most a few hours .
 The Nulla Osta is the final declaration to be made IN ITALY before the U.S. CONSULATE or EMBASSY stating that you are free to marry.
 Cost is approximately €50 per person give or take €5/€10.
 You must pay in CASH.
-Then this NULLA OSTA must be authenticated in the nearest Prefect's office ( Just Get Married in Italy can offer this service and legalize it on your behalf, without you coming to the office).

 Please note that it is extremely important that your full name is written in the same way in all the following documents, otherwise the wedding office will not accept the paperwork: Passports, Atto Notorio and Nulla Osta.